-FOR DISPLAY ONLY: MCC consensus trees of the completed trees.
-Note that completed trees are inappropriate for consensus analysis, since they contain DNA-missing species that randomly vary in topological position within taxonomic constraints (genus or family) across the credible set of trees.
-Thus, any single tree is not a meaningful representation of the unknown phylogenetic placement of these imputed species.
-Fig 1 in our paper is an example of plotting the MCC completed tree for display purposes.
+MCC consensus trees of the completed trees (FOR DISPLAY ONLY): Note that completed trees are inappropriate for traditional single-tree analyses, since they contain DNA-missing species that randomly vary in topological position within taxonomic constraints (genus or family) across the credible set of trees.
+Thus, the completed trees must be analyzed as a sample of 100 or 1000 trees; any single tree is not a meaningful representation of the unknown phylogenetic placement of these imputed species.
+Fig 1 in our paper is an example of plotting the MCC completed tree for display purposes, but samples of trees were always analyzed to test hypotheses.
 See the “Recommended uses” section of our PLOS Biology article for more discussion of this topic.

 – Node-dated exponential, 5911 species, backbone estimated with 17 node calibrations: Nexus file